 Contemporary International Trade

-The course offers a general introduction to the World International Trade Law (WTO Law) and EU trade perspectives.
+The course Contemporary International Trade: a WTO and EU basic perspectives in the “post-COVID Era” offers a general introduction to the World International Trade Law (WTO Law) and EU trade perspectives.

 The course offers an introduction to international trade, thus, exploring the structure, principles, main WTO Agreements shaping international trade within the WTO and the challenges that emerged during the COVID Pandemic.